 Slowly Introduce New Feed

-When changing your horse’s feed, slowly introduce the new feed.
+When changing your equine friend’s feed, slowly introduce the new feed.
 Add in just a bit of the new feed to your horse’s current diet, and then gradually increase the amount of the new feed while beginning to decrease the amount of your horse’s old feed.
 Keep this process slow and gradual, and continue until you have eliminated all of your horse’s old feed.

 Opt for a Longer Than Necessary Transition